Glebbbash/Glebbbash/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning C#, and HTML.
+- 🌱 I’m currently learning C#, JS, and HTML.
 - 🏫 Taking ICS3 course in school.
 - ⛷ Love mountain skiing